LordDemonos/Quarm.Guide/README.md

 #### The Tower of Frost (AKA Oops, All Icebones) — 12/26/2023

 The Tower of Frost is now available as a Level 8 to 25 undead zone featuring everyone's favorite friends: icebone skeletons.
 Big ones, small ones; some the size of your head.
 This zone is exactly what you think it is.
 It's all icebone skeletons.
 There is no loot to be found here beyond bone chips, a few scraps of cloth and rusty weapons.
-Trivial loot code is enabled here, too, so don't think of coming in here if you're not appropriate level.
+Trivial loot code is enabled here, too, so don't think of coming in here if you're not at an appropriate level.

 The basement is the most challenging, while the top level provides a medium level of difficulty.
 The entrance, of course, is the easiest part of the zone.